Sue Snell: 2002 television film

 In the 2002 television film, Sue is portrayed by South African-born Canadian actress Kandyse McClure.
 This version of Sue is African-American.
 She and her best friend, Helen Shyres, are both popular students at Ewen High School, and are members of the popular clique led by Chris Hargensen, however, neither Sue nor Helen appear to really like Chris at all.
 After Ms. Desjarden forces the girls involved in the prank against Carrie to attend boot-camp style detention if they want to attend the prom, Chris tries to rally the girls, but Sue silences Chris.

 Sue feels sorry about how she treated Carrie, especially after learning that Chris and her top henchwoman, Tina Blake, vandalized Carrie's locker and filled it with tampons.
 She asked her boyfriend, Tommy Ross, to take Carrie to the prom instead of her.
-Once Carrie accepts, Sue helps her get ready for the prom, something she didn't do in any other portrayal.
+Once Carrie accepts, Sue helps her get ready for the prom, something she did not do in any other portrayal.
 She assists Carrie with her make-up, helping her choose a good shade of lipstick.

 Following the destruction at the prom and the death of Carrie's religious fanatic mother Margaret, Sue eventually finds Carrie, unconscious in a bathtub full of bloody water.
 Sue pulls her out and successfully revives her; Carrie telepathically links with Sue's mind and Sue sees Carrie's entire life (in the book, Carrie sees Sue's entire life, proving her innocence and a little later Carrie later shows Sue her entire life, too).
 Sue is interrogated by the police, and claims to have found Carrie dead and left her.
 In truth, she hid Carrie in the ruins of the school until things calmed down.
 The police initially suspect that Sue was somehow in on Chris and Billy's scheme to humiliate Carrie, but are convinced of her innocence when Jackie Talbot reveals Sue had no knowledge of it.
 Later, Sue drives Carrie to Florida to help her start a new life.

-She was supposed to appear in the following series, which never materialized because of the low ratings.